-Option Values Default Description the precision of errors reported by the tool.
-Normal users will not need to modify this flag. demangle full, simple, no full Enables demangling of device function names.
-For more information, see Name Demangling. destroy-on-device- error context,kernel context This controls how the application proceeds on hitting a memory access error.
-For more information, see Error Actions. error-exitcode {number} 0 The exit code CUDA-MEMCHECK will return if the original application succeeded but memcheck detected errors were present.
-This is meant to allow CUDA-MEMCHECK to be integrated into automated test suites filter {key1=val1} [{,key2=val2}] N/A Controls which application kernels will be checked by the running CUDA-MEMCHECK tool.
-For more information, see Specifying Filters. flush-to-disk yes,no no Forces every disk write to be flushed to disk.
+Option Values Default Description demangle full, simple, no full Enables demangling of device function names.
+For more information, see Name Demangling.

+Option Values Default Description destroy-on-device- error context,kernel context This controls how the application proceeds on hitting a memory access error.
+For more information, see Error Actions. error-exitcode {number} 0 The exit code memcheck will return if the original application succeeded but there were any memcheck detected errors.
+This is meant to allow CUDA-MEMCHECK to be integrated into automated test suites flush-to-disk yes,no no Forces every disk write to be flushed to disk.
 When enabled, this will make CUDA-MEMCHECK tools much slower. force-blocking- launches yes,no no on SM 2.0+, yes on SM 1.x This forces all host kernel launches to be sequential.
 When enabled, the number and precision of memcheck reported errors will decrease.
-This option only has effect on SM 2.0 and higher GPUs help (h) N/A N/A Displays the help message language c,fortran С This controls application source language specific behavior in CUDA-MEMCHECK tools.
-For fortan specific behavior, see CUDA Fortran Specific Behavior. log-file {filename} N/A This is the file CUDA-MEMCHECK will write all of its text output to.
-By default, CUDA-MEMCHECK will print all output to stdout.
-For more information, see Escape Sequences. prefix {string} ====== The string prepended to CUDA- MEMCHECK output lines print-level info,warn,error,fata . info The minimum level print level of messages from CUDA-MEMCHECK. read {filename} N/A The input CUDA-MEMCHECK file to read data from.
-This can be used in conjunction with thesave option to allow processing records after a run.

-Option Values Default Description save {filename} N/A Filename where CUDA-MEMCHECK will save the output from the current run.
-For more information, see Escape Sequences. show-backtrace yes,host,device,no yes Displays a backtrace for most types of errors.
+This option only has effect on SM 2.0 and higher GPUs help (h) N/A N/A Displays the help message prefix {string} ====== The string prepended to CUDA- MEMCHECK output lines print-level info,warn,error,fata . info The minimum level print level of messages from CUDA-MEMCHECK. racecheck-report hazard,analysis,all hazard Controls how racecheck reports information.
+For more information, see Racecheck report modes. read {filename} N/A The input memcheck file to read data from.
+This can be used in conjunction with the save option to allow processing records after a run. save {filename} N/A Filename where CUDA-MEMCHECK will save the output from the current run. show-backtrace yes,host,device,no yes Displays a backtrace for most types of errors.
 No disables all backtraces, Yes enables all backtraces.
 Host enables only host side backtraces.
 Device enables only device side backtraces.
 For more information, see Stack Backtraces. tool memcheck, racecheck memcheck Controls which CUDA-MEMCHECK tool is actively running version (V) N/A N/A Prints the version of cuda-memcheck